gmazzap/Faber/README.md

 #Hooks

-There are only 3 hooks fired inside Faber class.
+There are only three hooks fired inside Faber class.

 The first is `"faber_{$id}_init"` explained [here](#init-hook).